Shipley, West Sussex

 History, tourist information, and nearby accommodation

-Nearby is Shipley Windmill, an octagonal smock mill, four stories high, built in 1879.
-The mill is open to the public, and you can watch corn being ground and purchase fresh flour.
+Kingsland Farm lies beside Shipley Windmill, an octagonal smock mill, four stories high, built in 1879.
+The mill was restored as a memorial to author Hillaire Belloc, who lived here from 1906-1953 at Kingsland, directly beside the windmill.
+Belloc wrote many of his most popular works while living in Shipley, including Stane Street.
+The mill open to the public, and you can watch corn being ground and purchase fresh flour.

 Address: Shipley, West Sussex, England

 Location: 6 miles south of Horsham on the A272

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.

 Heritage Rated from 1- 5 (low-exceptional) on historic interest

 Warminghurst, Holy Sepulchre Church - 5.6 miles (Historic Church)